ri-unipr/ress/README.md

 Python 3 is assumed to be installed.

+The following parameters must be defined and passed as arguments to dci:
+* path/to/inputfile
+* --out:path/to/outputfile

 The following paramaters must be defined and passed as arguments to kmpso:
 * D = search space dimension
 * S = swarm size